fitforecommerce/fitforecommercebook/README.md

+# About the book

+This book is a freely available resource for teachers interested in teaching students in the field of e-commerce.
+It was written during the Erasmus+ funded project ["Fit for E-Commerce".](https://fitforecommerce.github.io)

 # About the project

 Germany-based Handelsjournal estimated in 2015 that the market share of online shops in Germany will almost double from currently 8.5 % to about 15 % in the year 2025.
 This development makes it clear that companies are in need for specialists in the field of e-commerce.
 Up to now there are only very little training possibilities for young people in this field.
 The vocational schools Staatliche Berufsschule II Bayreuth, SPS el-it Dobruska and Landesberufsschule Tschuggmall Brixen \(Scuola Professionale Provinciale Tschuggmall di Bressanone\) have formed a strategic partnership in order to develop training concepts for this emerging sector and thus give students new employment and career opportunities.